ryad-all/Car-Dealership/README.md

 Through the small project, i have leanred public inheritence and how efficient it is by avoiding the same code in multpile classes.

 # How to run it
-I runned the code in the debug console of Visual Studio 2019.
+I ran the code in the debug console of Visual Studio 2019.